hung-doan/Excelier/README.md

 Excel transforming toolkit.
 Which is used to transform data in Excel files (*.xls, *.xlsx) This is my "pet project", I hope this tools will help our/your job in data analysis be more easier.

-Of couser, This project is not for commercial purposse.
+This project is not for commercial purposse.
 If you have some great ideas, please feel free to contact me.

 **Description:**